dwavesystems/dwave-ocean-sdk/docs/examples/topology_samplers.rst

 >>> classical_sampler = neal.SimulatedAnnealingSampler()

-Now, with a classical sampler and the desired graph, you can use :doc:`dimod </docs_dimod/sdk_index>`'s :class:`dimod.StructuredComposite` to create a Chimera-structured sampler.
+Now, with a classical sampler and the desired graph, you can use :doc:`dimod </docs_dimod/sdk_index>`'s :class:`~dimod.reference.composites.structure.StructureComposite` to create a Chimera-structured sampler.

 >>> sampler = dimod.StructureComposite(classical_sampler, C16.nodes, C16.edges)